wombleton/gitlaw-nz/acts/T/Trustee Act 1956.md

     (7) Where any securities have been transferred to or deposited with any Registrar under section 67 of the Trustee Act 1908 or under the corresponding provisions of any former enactment and are held by him at the commencement of this Act, those securities shall thereupon vest without transfer or assignment in the Crown.

-    (8) Where any trustee has obtained or is seeking a discharge in respect of any money or securities under this section or has obtained such a discharge under the corresponding provisions of any former section, the Secretary to the Treasury may at any time require that trustee to give such information in his possession or control as he may require in relation to the persons beneficially entitled to the money or securities, including information as to the steps taken to trace those persons; and if any person refuses or wilfully neglects to give any such information that is in his possession or control when so required, or wilfully gives any false information in answer to any such requisition, he commits an offence and shall be liable on summary conviction to a fine not exceeding 100 pounds.
+    (8) Where any trustee has obtained or is seeking a discharge in respect of any money or securities under this section or has obtained such a discharge under the corresponding provisions of any former section, the Secretary to the Treasury may at any time require that trustee to give such information in his possession or control as he may require in relation to the persons beneficially entitled to the money or securities, including information as to the steps taken to trace those persons; and if any person refuses or wilfully neglects to give any such information that is in his possession or control when so required, or wilfully gives any false information in answer to any such requisition, he or she commits an offence and is liable on conviction to a fine not exceeding $200\.

     Compare: 1908 No 200 ss 66, 67, 68, 71; Trustee Act 1925 s 63 (UK)

     Section 77(1): amended, on 1 April 1978, pursuant to section 163(1) of the Public Finance Act 1977 (1977 No 65).

     Section 77(1): amended, on 1 April 1964, pursuant to section 7(3) of the Public Revenues Amendment Act 1963 (1963 No 46).

+    Section 77(8): amended, on 1 July 2013, by [section 413][176] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 78 Disposal of funds paid to Crown